Jaguar Skills

 Jaguar Skills is a British DJ who since 2002 has performed multi-genre, cut-n-paste style DJ mixes.
-The DJ has released hundreds of mixtapes through various outlets, including BBC Radio 1 and BBC Radio 1Xtra and has a weekly 10-minute mix on The Trevor Nelson Show.
+He has released hundreds of mixtapes through various outlets, including BBC Radio 1 and BBC Radio 1Xtra and had a weekly 10-minute mix on The Trevor Nelson Show.

 Biography

-In 2002, Skills started DJing at East London arts bar Dream Bags Jaguar Shoes.
+In 2002, Jaguar Skills started DJing at East London arts bar Dream Bags Jaguar Shoes.
 From this, fashion label Maharishi asked him to produce a mixtape CD.
-The 60-minute CD was created, looped, produced and cut on 2 mini Sony Walkman.
+The 60-minute CD was created, looped, produced and cut on two mini Sony Walkman.
 Over the next few years he played at several venues in London.
 Jade Jagger invited Jaguar Skills to become a resident at her Jezebel parties in Ibiza, Russia and Hong Kong.

 After producing "We Love You" for US rapper Lupe Fiasco, Jaguar Skills put out the mixtape 1979–2006: A Hip-Hop Odyssey – 800 Tracks in 45 Minutes.
 In it he mixed every hip-hop hit from 1979 to 2006, playing them in order of their release.
 It was played twice in a row on MistaJam's BBC Radio 1Xtra show, and Radio 1 presenter Colin Murray split the mix up, playing a part of it each week on his show for 10 weeks.
 In addition to the weekly 10 Minute Mash Up Mix for The Trevor Nelson Show, Jaguar Skills also had a quarterly "In New DJs we Trust" slot on BBC Radio 1.
 His 30 years of Hip Hop mix was included in Radio 1's hip-hop celebrations.
 Radio 1 continued to promote Jaguar Skills as he completed his "Gaming Mix", mixing retro game tunes with works of recording artists.

 Other notable mixes also include his "History of DnB" mix and also a "History of Ayia Napa" mix on Radio 1.
-Island Records subsequently requested a mix for their artist Devlin.
+Island Records subsequently requested a mix for Devlin.
 He was commissioned to remix and produce a Renault Clio advert soundtrack, and also received the Gold Award 2010 at the New York Radio Awards for his BBC World Cup Mix.